Welcome to Koolark, Centre for Aboriginal Students at North Metropolitan TAFE.

 If you're an Aboriginal community or organisation, North Metropolitan TAFE can provide specialised training and services that can be shaped and personalised to suit your every need.

-We also offer more popular and favoured courses and qualifications including, building and construction, cultural tourism, education and community services, and health to name but a few.
+We also offer some of our more popular courses and qualifications including, building and construction, cultural tourism, education and community services, and health to name but a few.

 Koolark mentors are available to meet with you at your campus.